-New Orleans is a city of about 400,000 residents in southeastern Louisiana, where the Mississippi River drains into the Gulf of Mexico.
-Prostitution and sex trafficking have a long history in New Orleans, and the city has a deep history of integration within regional and international prostitution rings and sex trafficking networks.
-The history of New Orleans area as a nexus for human trafficking includes the now defunct red-light district Storyville, and its long history as an international port city.
-Currently, law enforcement agencies say activity peaks around major events, such as Mardi Gras, the Super Bowl and major music festivals.
+New Orleans is a city of about 391,000 residents located in southeastern Louisiana, where the Mississippi River meets the Gulf of Mexico.
+Prostitution and sex trafficking have a long history in New Orleans, and the city has a deep history of involvement with regional and international prostitution rings and sex trafficking networks.
+The history of New Orleans area as a nexus for human trafficking includes the now defunct red-light district of Storyville, and its long standing as an international port city.
+Currently, law enforcement agencies say activity peaks around major events, such as Mardi Gras, professional sports events, and major music festivals.
 Interstate 10 provides a conduit for trafficking networks with connections along the Gulf Coast and into Texas.
 Sex trafficking investigations have become more complicated in recent decades with websites ads offering sex for sale.
 Detectives had simply posed as customers and conducted sting operations, but when Craigslist pulled its adult ads in 2010, and authorities shut down Backpage several years later, the market became more decentralized and imbedded in closed networks and social media accounts, so police must now monitor multiple websites and social media to investigate cases.

 Prostitution and sex trafficking continue to thrive locally, and present numerous problems, including many documented cases of sex trafficking of both adults and minors.
 For example, in 2019 Louisiana State Police arrested three alleged sex traffickers after finding a missing juvenile that had been abused and forced into prostitution.
 Troopers were called to a hotel on Canal Street in New Orleans, and found a 16-year-old missing girl who was listed as a runaway in their computer system.
 While interviewing the girl authorities discovered she had been beaten, drugged, raped and “pimped out” by several men.
 After the interview, the Louisiana State Police Bureau of Investigations Special Victims Unit took over the case.
 The girl was taken to a hospital for a medical evaluation before she was returned to her family.
 Authorities then arrested two adult males and a 17-year-old girl.
 The men allegedly drugged the girl and raped her while she was incapacitated, while the 17-year-old girl allegedly attempted to recruit the victim into prostitution.
 The men were charged with trafficking of a child for sexual purposes, second-degree rape, and felony carnal knowledge of a juvenile.
 The 17-year-old was booked for trafficking of a child for sexual purposes.